noaa-garfo/discaRd/CAMS/MODULES/GROUNDFISH/groundfish_comparison_notes.md

 A secondary note is that when a strata has <5 OBS trips, the rate from CAMS will be a transition rate and cannot be hand calculated from the output.

 There will likely be mismatches between `OBS_KALL` and `SUBTRIP_KALL` in any case as the latter is an apportioned dealer-based landings value.

+## 3/25/2022

+- Chris L was not using the correct discard column.
+He was also not using the correct KALL column because it wasn't included..
+OBS_KALL would need to be included to get a correct d/k